 UCR advisory groups

 In 1988, a Data Providers’ Advisory Policy Board was established to provide input for UCR matters.
-That Board operated until 1993 when it combined with the National Crime Information Center Advisory Policy Board to form a single Advisory Policy Board (APB) to address all issues regarding the FBI’s criminal justice information services.
+That board operated until 1993 when it combined with the National Crime Information Center Advisory Policy Board to form the CJIS APB to address all issues regarding the FBI’s criminal justice information services.
 The current APB ensures a continued emphasis on UCR-related issues.
 In addition, the Association of State UCR Programs (ASUCRP) focuses on UCR issues within individual state law enforcement associations and promotes interest in the UCR Program.
 These organizations foster widespread and responsible use of uniform crime statistics and lend assistance to data contributors when needed.

 Historical background of UCR